jordan-bravo/learn-rust-by-building/README.md

 18. The Standard Library
 19. Ownership
 20. References and Borrowing
-21. Explore the Ownership and Borrowing in GDB <-- you are here
+21. Explore the Ownership and Borrowing in GDB
 22. Finishing Touches

 Quiz 2: Rust Basics